HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 - The JIRA support only handles Basic Auth (username and password)
 - Some basic logging is in place for the service, but more work is needed to gracefully handle problems
-- More work is required on build and packaging scripts
 - A robust automated test suite is required
 - The service is English only and would need to go through a String externalization exercise